WOMEN’S EQUALITY DAY

 WHEREAS, many decades of effort by workers for women's rights were required to obtain passage of the Nineteenth Amendment to the U.S. Constitution giving women the right to vote in 1920; and

 WHEREAS, in 1848,159 years ago in Seneca Falls, the need was recognized and proclaimed, but after great effort there is still no reliable protection in the U.S. Constitution for women against sex discrimination in general; and

 WHEREAS, in the past years, laws and policies in the Commonwealth of Virginia have unjustly discriminated against girls and women in general, or against particular classes of women, such as in matters of reproductive rights, sexual assault, marital property, and sexual harassment, and although some laws and policies have been somewhat eased, such improvements can be, have been, and are being reversed; and

-WHEREAS, some institutional policies, whether overtly discriminatory or "facially neutral," in public, voluntary, and private institutions, still have inequitable effects on women; policies such as those dealing with job promotions, occupational choice, recreational opportunities, and access to medical care (including reproductive and abortion services), and stereotypes still exist which limit women's roles and activities; and
+WHEREAS, some institutional policies, whether overtly discriminatory or "facially neutral," in public, voluntary, and private institutions, still have inequitable effects on women; policies such as those dealing with insurance, pension, family medical leave from employment, job promotions, occupational choice, recreational opportunities, and access to medical care (including reproductive and abortion services), and stereotypes still exist which limit women's roles and activities; and

 WHEREAS, young girls and adult women still must contend with unwanted touching, sexual and verbal assault, and rape, and being viewed by men as objects to use, thus illustrating that many stereotypes are still operating which reinforce unjust assumptions; and